YusufBolden/Assessment-Survey/README.md

-# Using Python to conduct a survey - Antwan Bolden and Kevin Campfield
+# Using Python to conduct a survey
+# Antwan Bolden
+# May 8, 2020

 For this project we are taking users' inputs to a survey and adding them to a dataframe.
 This type of survey can serve many real-world purposes such as aiding city or school officials assessing a districts' priority recipients for emergency resources and the method by which resources would reach these residents in the fastest manner.

-An example usage would have been implemented in a school board's decision to close its entire school system in response to COVID-19.
-Many school distrcits made this decision and presumed every household within the district had access to the necessary resources to replicate the classromm in a mobile environment.

 According to usafacts.org, 4.4 million households with children don’t have consistent access to computers for online learning during the pandemic.
 The following graph shows the percent of student in households with no internet or computer access by income.

 ![According to usafacts.org, 4.4 million households with children don’t have consistent access to computers for online learning during the pandemic](https://usafactscms.azureedge.net/media/images/Tech_access_Wst00xE.width-1200.png "Percent of students in households with no internet or computer access by income")

+An example usage of this survey could have been implemented in school boards' decisions to close their entire school system in response to COVID-19.
+Many school distrcits made this decision and presumed every household within the district had access to the necessary resources to replicate the classromm in a mobile environment.

 # Explanation of the code